-Provide evidence that the governmental unit that issued the tax exempt volume limited bonds (or on behalf of which the bonds were issued) made a determination that the amount of credits allocated to the project do not exceed the amount necessary to ensure project feasibility pursuant to Section 42(m)(2)(A) and (B), including a copy of the final written determination (and the analysis on which it was based) that the credits allocated to the building did not exceed the maximum tax credit based upon the lesser of the eligible basis or the amount necessary to achieve financial feasibility.
+Provide evidence that the governmental unit that issued the tax exempt volume limited bonds (or on behalf of which the bonds were issued) made a determination that the amount of HTCs awarded to the project does not exceed the amount necessary to ensure project feasibility pursuant to Section 42(m)(2)(A) and (B), including a copy of the final written determination (and the analysis on which it was based) that the HTCs awarded to the building did not exceed the maximum HTC based upon the lesser of the eligible basis or the amount necessary to achieve financial feasibility.
 The issuer analysis and determination must address all of the items set forth in Section 42(m)(2)(B).
-The determination must be made by the issuer based upon review of the submission items required in Chapter 6.C of the manual.
+The determination must be made by the issuer based upon review of the submission items required in Chapter 6.C of the Manual.